beezwax/recruiting-exercise/README.md

 At the scheduled time of your exercise, you will receive instructions on what to build.

-When you're done, please zip up your solution and return it to us.
+If you *do* use this repo, you can simply submit your branch as a pull request.
+Otherwise, when you're done, please zip up your solution and return it to us.

 If you *do NOT* use gmail, you can email the archive to careers@beezwax.net.